leiluspocus/advent-of-code-2023/README.md

 - 💜 `replaceAll`
 - 💡 TIL: Read the text carefully and in your communities you shall trust!
 (So much love for you Sara 💜)
 - 🤖 [Access the code](https://github.com/leiluspocus/advent-of-code-2023/tree/main/day1)

+!(Meme found on Reddit)[https://preview.redd.it/2023-day-1-did-not-see-this-coming-v0-5m7cnre6ht3c1.jpg?auto=webp&s=2db4ce0c1f64181bd85c1a74c420cce2d321f1c7]

+## Day 2
+- This time, I stick to the case given in the website and... it's done in 30mn! 🥳
+- I approach things little by little: I used Regex101 to help me figuring out the regex to extract my game ID, how to construct my colors object ...
+Baby steps encouraged by TDD are not my strongest asset ...
+- I'm thinking about having a helper file for functions that are used by several days (it's likely i'll have to read in a file everyday this month...)
+- Approaching this in a TDD way **definitely** helps !
+- I got stuck on an error on my Regexp that was not isolating the game ID properly ... (see this commit to handle game IDs that are on 2/3 digits) That was a tricky one!